tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  Client Hello

-When this message will be sent:

-> When a client first connects to a server, it is REQUIRED to send the ClientHello as its first message.
+When a client first connects to a server, it is REQUIRED to send the ClientHello as its first message.
 The client will also send a ClientHello when the server has responded to its ClientHello with a HelloRetryRequest.
 In that case, the client MUST send the same